-A dental hygienist helps you in preventing gum diseases and provides required treatments that enhance gum health.
-Both your dentist and a dental hygienist work together to keep your teeth, gums and mouth healthy, but there are a few key differences between a regular dentist and a hygienist.
+A dental hygiene treatment helps you in preventing gum diseases and provides required treatments that enhance gum health.
+Both your dentist and a dental hygienist work together to keep your teeth, gums, and mouth healthy, but there are a few key differences between a regular dentist and a hygienist.

 Dental hygienists focus on preventing dental and gum problems and improving the overall dental health of patients.
 On the other hand, a dentist examines the condition of your teeth and mouth, performs minor surgeries, prescribes medication, and offers dental treatments.

-Dental hygienists are also trained in charting out a treatment or preventive maintenance plan that focuses on behavioural changes to controlling oral diseases.
-Since most dental hygienists work in collaboration with dentists, oral health therapists, they deliver holistic, targeted care to their patients.
+Dental hygienists are also trained in charting out a treatment or preventive maintenance plan that focuses on behavioral changes to controlling oral diseases.
+Since most dental hygienists work in collaboration with dentists, and oral health therapists, they deliver holistically, targeted care to their patients.

-When you visit your dental hygienist, you can expect them to clean your teeth and gums thoroughly.
+When you visit your dental hygienist, you can expect them to teeth cleaning and gums thoroughly.
 The accumulated tartar and plaque on your teeth will be cleaned meticulously.

 The dental hygienist will focus specifically on the condition of your gums.
 If you require fluoride treatments or other preventive measures, they will be undertaken without wasting time.